 Graduation Thank You Cards

 Graduation thank you cards are almost just as important as the announcements themselves.
-Imagine your loved ones spent ample time creating DIY graduation gifts like college survival packs or custom gear with your alma mater.
+Imagine your loved ones spent ample time creating personalized graduation gifts like canvas wall art for your dorm or a photo blanket featuring your most cherished memories.
 Keep it short and sweet, but make sure to send a handwritten note to everyone who sent a gift to you.
 Write your thank you cards as soon as you can and send them out a few weeks after the graduation ceremony or grad party.

 When designing your grad party invites, think about how you want to present yourself with the trim and paper type.
 Your trim can be classic square for a traditional look while a bracket, ticket, or scallop trim can create a modern invite.
 If you want a sleek, shinier finish, go for photo paper.
 For an elegant print, use a pearl shimmer cardstock.